wp-plugins/bowe-codes/readme.txt

 == Changelog ==

+= 1.1 =
+* css changes by bowromir
+* bp_is_member is replaced by bp_is_user if BuddyPress > 1.5
+* super admin can now hide the button to child blogs from Bowe Codes Options

 = 1.0 =
 * BP content shortcodes

 == Upgrade Notice ==

+= 1.0 =
+nothing particular..

 = 1.0 =
 no upgrades, just a first install..